RWKV/RWKV-infctx-trainer/README.md

 python -m pip install papermill
 ```

-Alternatively you could use the requirements.txt (this may not install pytorch-cuda properly)
+Alternatively you could use the requirements.txt (this may not install pytorch-cuda properly, and is found to be **not compatible** with conda environments)

 ```shell
 python3 -m pip install -r requirements.txt